Arthurus-Projet/ai_car_racing/README.md

+To create the circuit editor, I used Béziers curves, with 4 points to create a curve.

 This python project simulates cars that have access to 3 distances: straight ahead, to the right and to the left :

 ![image](https://github.com/Arthurus-Projet/ai_car_racing/assets/133526137/f408a68d-78fb-44e1-91f4-1aae8f6c9b2c)